Unifying Decoherence and Phase Evolution in Mixed Quantum-Classical Dynamics through Exact Factorization

-For $k_0=30.0$ a.u., the nuclear wave-packet splitting and the electronic decoherence effects are pronounced after passing the first NAC region because of the small kinetic energy, due to a larger relative difference in the velocities of nuclear wave packets on different BO states.
+For $k_0=30.0$ a.u., the nuclear wave-packet splitting and the electronic decoherence effects are pronounced after passing the first NAC region due to a larger relative difference in the velocities of nuclear wave packets on different BO states, because of the small initial kinetic energy.
 Thus, the well-separated nuclear wave packets pass the second NAC region sequentially.
-Fig.~\ref{fig:ct2_spatial_k0_30} shows nuclear wave packets and BO populations at $t=2200$ a.u. when $|\chi_1(R,t)|^2$ meets the second NAC region.
-CTv2 provides better wave-packet splitting and $|C_i(R,t)|^2$ compared to CT in Fig.~\ref{fig:ct_spatial_k0_30}~\cite{SM}, while both deviate from the exact result.
-On the other hand, the CTv2 with the exact QM and PQM recovers the correct $|\chi_i(R,t)|^2$ and $|C_i(R,t)|^2$, whereas CT [Fig.~\ref{fig:ct_spatial_k0_30}] with the exact QM still deviates from the exact result~\cite{SM}.
+Figure~\ref{fig:ct2_spatial_k0_30} shows nuclear wave packets and BO populations at $t=2200$ a.u. when $|\chi_1(R,t)|^2$ meets the second NAC region.
+CTv2 provides better wave-packet splitting and $|C_i(R,t)|^2$ compared to CT in Figure~\ref{fig:ct_spatial_k0_30}, while both deviate from the exact result.
+On the other hand, the CTv2 with the exact QM and PQM recovers the correct $|\chi_i(R,t)|^2$ and $|C_i(R,t)|^2$, whereas CT (Figure~\ref{fig:ct_spatial_k0_30}) with the exact QM still deviates from the exact result.
 Thus, the formulation is valid; the discrepancies mainly originate from the approximations to $\bm{\mathcal{P}}_\nu$ and $\bm{\mathcal{Q}}_{\nu,ik}$, as the true $|\chi_2(R,t)|^2$ becomes strongly non-Gaussian after the first NAC region for $k_0=30.0$ a.u.

-The results from other approaches are provided in Figs.~\ref{fig:ct_spatial_k0_30}–\ref{fig:pcsh_both_spatial_k0_50}~\cite{SM}.
+The results from other approaches are provided in Figures~\ref{fig:ct_spatial_k0_30}–\ref{fig:pcsh_both_spatial_k0_50}.
 For all $k_0$, PCSH and PCSH-EDC yields either incorrect spatial decoherence or incorrect BO population after the second NAC region, respectively, whereas CTv2 and SHXFv2 exhibit clear enhancement compared to the other methods.